DanielSpindler/discord-bot/README.md

 This is a simple Discord-bot to create appointments and get notifications from the Bot if the appointment is in a specified time ("rn it is locked to 1day before the appointment and 1hour before").
 You can also delete the appointments.

+The bot includes a Sqlite3 filebased Database to store Appointments.
+The Appointments will be deleted automatical after they expired.